 If you want to make your content more powerful–effective, influential, intelligent, able to scale, and efficient–be sure to add metadata so your employees, customers, and systems can find and act on the content they need.
 With the rise of AI, content metadata is more important than ever.

-Core Content Engineering Skills, Knowledge, and Tasks
+What Are Core Content Engineering Skills, Knowledge, and Tasks?

 Content engineering complements related practices such as content strategy and content design as well as functions such as content operations.
 Timi Stoop-Alcala, a principal content strategist at IKEA, keeps this question top of mind in her work: